jessonfoo/p001/week_1/1_Get_Started/2_set_up_repo.md

 # Set up a repository

 We are going to create a repository to host your very own website!
-You'll be using a GitHub repository and <a href="http://pages.github.com/" target="_blank">GitHub Pages</a> to set it up.
+You'll be using a GitHub repository and [](http://pages.github.com/)GitHub Pages to set it up.

 ## Learning Objectives